Employment law for employers

 Solution driven advice for employers in all sectors

-Our award-winning team of specialist employment solicitors advises on every aspect of employment law.
+Our award-winning team of specialist employment solicitors advise on every aspect of employment law.

 From offices in Glasgow, Edinburgh, Inverness, Thurso, Elgin and Shetland our advice and strategic support is focused on providing practical, straightforward and solution-driven assistance for your employment law issues in Scotland & across the UK.

 The team acts for a broad range of clients - from Government, Government agencies and public sector organisations, to multinational corporations, family-owned businesses and leading third sector employers – advising and representing them in Scotland, England and beyond.

 From helping with advising on HR issues and policies which can help you to avoid workplace disputes in the first place to representing our clients at Employment Tribunals if the need arises, our specialists can guide you through all aspects of employment law.

 Why choose us for your employment law advice?